On diffeomorphisms of even-dimensional discs: The homotopy groups of framed diffeomorphisms

-It follows from this lemma that for large enough $g$ the action of $\pi_1(A_2(g))$ on $X_1(g)$, by unpointed maps, induces a well-defined action on each $\pi_q(X_1(g))\oq$.
-We can prove the analogues of the results of Section \ref{sec:algebraicity} for this action.
+It follows from this lemma that for large enough $g$ the $\pi_1(A_2(g))$-action on $X_1(g)$, by unbased maps, induces compatible $\pi_1(A_2(g))$-actions on the unstable Adams spectral sequence of $X_1(g)$ and on its abutment.
+We now argue that these descend to $G^{\fr,[\ell]}_g$-actions.
+For the action on the spectral sequence itself this follows from \cref{thm:X1CohCalc} \ref{enum:X1CohCalc-i}, as $\pi_1(A_2(g))$ acts on $H^*(X_1(g);\bQ)$ via $G^{\fr,[\ell]}_g$.
+For the action on the abutment we have the following.